joe-editor/joe/docs/hacking.md

 Total size = 28
 ~~~~~

-Note that this is showing the ASCII character map so that the character
+Note that this is showing the ASCII character encoding so that the character
-class is not too big.
-Try it with the UTF-8 map at home.
+classes are not too big.
+With the UTF-8 character encoding, the character
+classes will include the full Unicode definitions of \\i and \\c.

 ### Functions